 Though the stakes might not be as high today -- risking life and limb to cross the Atlantic and set up shop among a potentially hostile people -- religious travel forges on.
 Modern church/synagogue/mosque group trips are omnipresent, whether in the form of volunteer vacations or visits to holy sites.

 Major tour packagers and operators have realized the benefits (read: potential profits) of offering faith-geared tours.
-Templeton Tours, a Christian tour company, provides land and cruise travel to Alaska, Hawaii, the Holy Land and more.
-On their cruises, no alcohol is served, the casino is replaced with a Christian bookstore and gospel groups provide evening entertainment.
-Globus, one of the world's largest tour operators, has a section devoted to faith-based travel; its itineraries include a "Journey Through the Holy Land" package and a "Lourdes & Shrines of France" tour.
-Vacations to Go, a travel package consolidator, offers significant discounts on religious tours for groups such as church congregations.
+Templeton Tours, a Christian tour company, provides land and cruise travel to Alaska, the Caribbean, the Holy Land and more.
+On the company's cruises, no alcohol is served, the casino is replaced with a Christian bookstore and gospel groups provide evening entertainment.
+Globus, one of the world's largest tour operators, has a website devoted to faith-based travel, GlobusFaith.com; its itineraries include a "Journey Through the Holy Land" package and a "Footsteps of Apostle Paul" tour, among others.

 For travelers who don't consider themselves religious, the reasons for taking a spiritually grounded trip are more broadly academic.
 Many independent-minded travelers are fascinated by the prospect of exploring the cultural and historical traditions of an ancient place.
 Even absent true belief, the stunning drip-tower roofs of Angkor Wat or the Aboriginal creation story tied to Australia's Uluru (Ayers Rock) inspire a sense of reverence.
 And modern tourist infrastructure makes accessing these places -- whatever your purpose -- easier than ever.

 The Vision Quest: Where to Journey